By Jody Shee // Photos courtesy of Foster Deadman

-Foster Deadman, Food Fanatic chef for distributor US Foods, Menomonee Falls, Wisconsin, shows the difference between decent smartphone food photos and great ones by turning your phone upside down.
+Foster Deadman, Food Fanatic chef for distributor US Foods in Menomonee Falls, Wisconsin, shows the difference between decent smartphone food photos and great ones by turning your phone upside down.

 Quick & Dirty Tips